SepehrGanji/Voter-BackEnd/README.md

 ## Voter-BackEnd

-A project for software endgineering course.
+A project for software engineering course.

 ## Install